• Apple News

 byJimmy Petruzzi

-Ole Miss Baseball took down No. 21 Florida on Thursday, April 2 on the road 6-4.
-Shortstop Brayden Randle’s 2-run homer pushed the Rebels to victory after Taylor Rabe got the start and the bullpen held firm.
+Ole Miss Baseball got the series started with a 6-4 win.
+Randle’s 2-run homer pushed the Rebels to victory after Taylor Rabe got the start and the bullpen held firm.

-Third baseman Judd Utermark drew a walk and right fielder Tristan Bissetta singled to start off the day for the Rebels.
-Will Furniss, Collin Reuter and Dom Decker all struck out to end the inning.
+Utermark drew a walk and right fielder Tristan Bissetta singled to start off the day for the Rebels.
+Will Furniss, Collin Reuter and Dom Decker all struck out to end the top half of the inning.

 Rabe went out for the Rebels and faced lead off hitter Kyle Jones.
 Jones ripped a single through the right side to get things started for the Gators.
-Jones stole second and Ethan Surowiec singled to bring in the first run, 1-0 Gators.
+Jones stole second and an Ethan Surowiec single scored him to put the Gators up 1-0.

 The Rebels had a chance to even things up in the second, but failed to cash in.
-The next frame for Rabe took just eleven pitches.
+The next inning for Rabe took just eleven pitches.

-Bissetta and Furniss walked to put runners on with no outs for Reuter in the third.
-Reuter ripped one down the left field line for a double to score Bissetta and put Furniss on third.
+Bissetta and Furniss walked to begin the third and put runners on first and second with no outs for Reuter.
+Reuter ripped one down the left field line for a double to score a run and put Furniss on third.

-Decker hit a hard grounder to score Furniss and move Reuter to third.
-Goldin singled to drive in another run to make 3-1 Rebels.
+Decker hit a hard grounder to score Furniss and advance Reuter.
+Left fielder Cannon Goldin singled to score another run and made it 3-1 Rebels.

 Rabe got into trouble in the third.
 He gave up a single and a walk, then, with one away, the Gators stole two bags to get both runners in scoring position.
 Rabe fielded a chopper to get the runner out at home and ended the inning with a fly out to center.

-Catcher Austin Fawley singled to begin the fourth.
+Catcher Austin Fawley singled to begin the fourth inning.
 Center fielder Hayden Federico popped out and Utermark struck out.
 The Gators made a pitching change and Fawley moved to third on a wild pitch and a passed ball.

 Bissetta took a walk to put runners on the corners.
 Furniss had the chance to put more runs on the board, but flew out to end the inning.

-Randle hit a 2-run homer to right in the fifth, his second long ball of the year, to give the Rebels a 5-1 lead.
+Randle hit a 2-run homer to right field in the fifth.
+Randle’s second homer of the year gave the Rebels a 5-1 lead.

 In the bottom half of the inning, Rabe gave up a single, then Surowiec hit a 2-run homer to make it 5-3 and end Rabe’s day.